 The longer the flight, the more MQM’s you earn: Delta will take the number of miles flown and multiply it by a certain percentage.
-For instance, First and Business Class can yield 200%+ whereas economy may yield as low as 50% or even 0%.
+For instance, first and business class can yield more than 200%, whereas economy may yield as low as 50% or even 0%.

-Different partner airlines will grant a different number of miles: You can earn miles by flying with Delta Airline Partners such as Air France and Aero Mexico but these partner airlines will differ significantly in terms of the number of Delta miles you can earn from them.
+Different partner airlines will grant a different number of miles: You can earn miles by flying with Delta partners such as Air France and Aeromexico, but these partner airlines will differ significantly in terms of the number of Delta miles you can earn from them.

 How to Book a Maximum Miles Trip

-We have found Google Flights to be a great tool, it provides a really easy interface via a map called Google Explore.
+We have found Google Flights to be a great tool.
+It provides an easy interface via a map called Google Explore.

 Step 2: Find the Fare Class using a tool such as Expedia or a travel agency such as Chatflights.

-If the trip in question is available on Expedia, then you can find the Fare Class there by clicking your way through the booking process until you arrive at the Review Your Trip page and by clicking on Show flight and baggage fee details.
-As seen below, you’ll find the Fare Class there, in this case a Delta ticket to Denver from New York in Economy class is in Fare Class E. You will also find the Fare Class by booking your trip on delta.com.
+If the trip in question is available on Expedia, then you can find the fare class by clicking your way through the booking process until you arrive at the Review Your Trip page and by clicking on Show flight and baggage fee details.
+As seen below, you’ll find the fare class.
+In this case, a Delta ticket to Denver from New York in economy class is in fare class E. You will also find the fare class by booking your trip on delta.com.